tkoz0/puzzles/samples/readme.txt

 Empty cell: space
 (In solution, boundary lines around same numbered regions are not shown)

 Note: using hex digits (ABCDEF) for numbers 10-15.
-No larger numbers appear.
+For larger numbers that appear, continue the alphabet (25 = P).

 +-------+ +-------+
 |43 6   | |4336661|